Make these cute candyless, healthy alternative “You’re a Cutie” to Valentine’s Day treats for your child’s classroom. Free printable Valentine tag!

 They’re an easy snack for little fingers to peel on their own, they’re healthy and they’re allergy friendly!

 We created these hassle free Cutie Valentine’s Day Treats.
-I just picked up some Wilton Valentine’s Day Treat Bags, that came up complete with card board base and ribbon to tie them.
+I just picked up some Wilton Valentine’s Day Treat Bags.
+The great thing about these is that they come complete with a cardboard base and ribbon to tie them.

 Then I whipped up this custom “You’re a CUTIE Valentine!” printable tags (available for free download here).